bigdevwhale/marat555.github.io/_posts/2018-09-29-php-versions.md

  {% include figure.html path=page.thumbnail_path url=page.external_url %}

 To structure the information, I decided to write this post about the most noticeable changes between versions.
-I hope this post will be useful  for someone.
+I hope this post will be useful  for someone too.
 All documentation links at the end.
 ## Versions
 #### PHP 5.0